Frequently Asked Questions.

 This is a pro-active measure that provides screening and reassurance for employees exposed to health hazards, including excessive noise, dust, chemicals and the effects of vibration.
 In many cases, this is a legal requirement for employers.

-The health surveillance medical can include some or all of the following tests: Audiometry, HAVS, Skin Assessment, Spirometry, Urine and Blood Samples.
 Part of the assessment is based on confidential health questionnaires which will be completed with the Clarity Occupational Health Technician during the appointment

 Occupational health surveillance is undertaken regularly.
 How often you will need to have an assessment depends on your job function and working environment.
 Please consult with your Line Manager, or Human Resource Department for further information.

-All medical records will be retained by Clarity Occupational Health.
-Confidentiality will be maintained at all stages of the Occupational Health Process.
-Managers will not be given access to medical records but will be given an outcome summary.
 Under the Data Protection Act (2018) and Access to Medical Records Act (1988), you have the right to see your health records upon submission of a written request.
 Clarity Occupational Health is accredited by SEQOHS and maintains its records with the strictest protocols in line with this accreditation.

 There are several reasons why you could have been referred.
 The most common are: